 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

-Ponatinib has been reported to cause fluid retention.
-This may result in generalized swelling, bloating of the abdomen (ascites), fluid development in the lungs (pleural effusion), or heart failure.
-Notify your healthcare team if you develop swelling in your arms, legs, feet or abdomen, unexpected weight gain, shortness of breath or difficulty breathing, or if you develop a dry cough.
+Ponatinib can cause fluid retention.
+This may result in swelling of the arms or legs, fluid in the lungs (pleural effusion) or heart (pericardial effusion).
+Notify your healthcare team if you develop swelling in your arms, legs, feet or abdomen, have an unexpected weight gain, racing heartbeat, shortness of breath or difficulty breathing, or if you develop a dry cough.